How to backup SQL Database [Simple ready to use script]

 version: "3.0" services: database_glacierizer: image: devforth/docker-database-glacierizer network_mode: host environment: PROJECT_NAME: "YourApp" CRON: "0 4 * * 0" DATABASE_TYPE: "MySQL" DATABASE_HOST: "<host>" DATABASE_NAME: "<database_name>" DATABASE_USER: "<username>" DATABASE_PASSWORD: "<password>" MANUAL_MANAGEMENT_PORT: 33399 SLACK_WEBHOOK: "https://hooks.slack.com/services/T00000000/B00000000/XXXXXXXXXXXXXXXXXXXXXXXX" GLACIER_VAULT_NAME: "<vault_name>" AWS_S3_REGION_NAME: "us-east-1" AWS_ACCESS_KEY_ID: "<access_key>" AWS_SECRET_ACCESS_KEY: "<secret_key>"

 - Run it with the next command when you are in the same dir:

 Setup an AWS account and a Glacier bucket

 1. Go to https://portal.aws.amazon.com/billing/signup#/start and create an account

 2. Go to IAM Users and add a new user:

-7. Last thing, create a Glacier Vault.
+7. The last thing, create a Glacier Vault.
 Go here and create a new one with

 Create Vault button.
-Remember vault name which you will enter to use it in
+Remember the vault name which you will enter to use in

 docker-compose.yml.
 Also, we recommend creating a vault in